pkriens/pkriens.github.io/_openapi/security.md

 The set of OpenAPI 2.0 specifications security schemes is rather limited.
 However, the OpenAPI Suite allows the existing schemes to be used with other authentication schemes.
 For example, it is straighforward to implement rate limiting schemes, monitoring, or support more secure forms of Basic Authentication.

 The OpenAPI specifications are moot on the _authorization_ aspects of writing microservices.
-The OpenAPI Suite
+However, authentication is closely connected to authorization.
+The _identity_ that is established with authentication is used to link to the set of _permissions_ that the request has.
+Unfortunately, in Java this is an area with lots of choices and even a number of false starts.
+The OpenAPI suite provides authentication based on Apache Shiro and for very lightweight implementations the OSGi User Admin service.
+In addition, providing your own authentication and/or authorization schemes is possible.

 ## Essentials